wan9yu/argus-redact/README.md

 **When to use argus-redact**: reversible pseudonymization for LLM pipelines where you need `redact() → LLM → restore()` with zero PII crossing the network boundary.

-**When to consider alternatives**: if you need one-way English PII masking with a single model call, [OpenAI Privacy Filter](https://huggingface.co/openai/privacy-filter) and similar model-based maskers may fit better. argus-redact's niche is Chinese-optimized multi-layer detection + reversibility.
+**When to consider alternatives**: if you need one-way English PII masking with a single model call, [OpenAI Privacy Filter](https://huggingface.co/openai/privacy-filter) and similar model-based maskers may fit better. argus-redact's strongest suit is **reversible** pseudonymization with **per-message keys**; Chinese has the deepest support (HanLP + native validators), the other 7 languages have regex + spaCy NER coverage.
+Pick by the workload, not by exclusivity.

 Combine argus-redact with audit logging, rate limiting, and upstream policy — no single layer is sufficient.